rustatian/archlinux_modern_luks_install/README.md

 ---
 #### 7. Create filesystems on encrypted partitions
 ```
-mkfs.ext4 /dev/mapper/vg0-root (or mkfs.xfs /dev/mapper/vg0-root, but in case of xfs you also should install xfsprogs)
+mkfs.ext4 /dev/mapper/vg0-root (or mkfs.xfs /dev/mapper/vg0-root, but in case of xfs you also should install xfsprogs) or mkfs.btrfs (btrfs-progs)
 mkswap /dev/mapper/vg0-swap
 ```